LCPL: Manning the LCP(L)

 In US Navy or US Coast Guard service, the craft's crew comprised two gunners and the coxswain.
 Though the gunners would normally occupy the two gunner's cockpits, forward, during landing, they had other duties also.
 One acted as the bowman while the other served as the mechanic.
 The coxswain was in charge of the boat and crew.
 His position was at the wheel directly behind the gunner's cockpits and only slightly off-set to the port side.
 From here he steered and operated engine controls.

 The craft's raked bow made beaching comparatively easy, and the craft came off without difficulty when unloaded, though it could snag on rocks or poor ground as any other small boat would.
-The LCP(L) could be loaded from the boat deck, before launching, ‘unless otherwise specified by the warning plate in the boat’, for its construction as much as its light weight made this speeding up of the launching-load time possible.
-Other craft, especially those with a ramp like the LCV and LCVP were structurally weak in the bow and could not be loaded before lowering from davits; personnel being transported in these types climbed down scramble nets into these boat.
+The LCP(L) could be loaded from the boat deck, before launching, "unless otherwise specified by the warning plate in the boat", for its construction as much as its light weight made this speeding up of the launching-load time possible.
+Other craft, especially those with a ramp like the LCV and LCVP, were structurally weak in the bow and could not be loaded before lowering from davits; personnel being transported in these types climbed down scramble nets into these boats.

-The 3-man crew of a British LCP(L) were led by a Leading Seaman or Royal Marine Corporal coxswain who steered the boat and operated engine controls on the port side of the cockpit.
+The 3-man crew of a British LCP(L) was led by a Leading Seaman or Royal Marine Corporal coxswain who steered the boat and operated engine controls on the port side of the cockpit.
 Beside him was the Lewis gunner who also acted as bowman handling any rope-work forward.
 The third man was a mechanic who might also handle stern ropes.
 At other times LCP(L)s might be led or towed by coastal forces craft when a raid was within reasonable range of a sally port.
 A number of these raids were made in 1940 to 1942 by British forces, sometimes using LCP(L)s though more often going ashore by canoe.
 The first major landing from LCP(L)s in Europe took place in August 1942 when the Canadians with elements of the British army and Royal Marines landed at Dieppe.
 The fortunes of the LCP(L) flotillas showed here how units and even individual craft could have very different luck in a landing.